-With TTIP, not all is as it seems.
-Officials from the EU and US would have citizens believe the promotion of trade is the impetus behind free trade negotiations.
+This month, we're reposting noteworthy articles from 2014.
+In his February 12th Op-Ed, Dean Baker argues that with TTIP, not all is as it seems.
+EU and US officials would have citizens believe promotion of trade is the impetus behind TTIP negotiations.
 But slashing already-low tariffs is hardly worth the effort.
-Instead, the real goal is the implementation of a new regulatory structure.
-The result: an international policing mechanism unlikely to have been approved via the normal political processes in each country.
-This is bad news for Europe.
+The real goal is the implementation of a new regulatory structure, resulting in an international policing mechanism unlikely to have been approved via normal political processes in each country.

 The most important fact to know about the Transatlantic Trade and Investment Partnership (TTIP) is that promoting trade is not really the purpose of the deal.
 With few exceptions, traditional trade barriers, in the form of tariffs or quotas, between the United States and European Union (EU) are already low.
 No one would devote a great deal of effort to bringing them down further, there is not much to be gained.

 The pursuit of free trade is just a cover for the real agenda of the TTIP.
 The deal is about imposing a regulatory structure to be enforced through an international policing mechanism that likely would not be approved through the normal political processes in each country.
 The rules that will be put in place as a result of the deal are likely to be more friendly to corporations and less friendly to the environment and consumers than current rules.
 And, they will likely impede economic growth.